DOES UNICEF HAVE FUNDRAISERS GOING DOOR-TO-DOOR?

 DOES UNICEF USE Telefundraising?

 Yes.
 UNICEF Canada has been running telefundraising campaigns across Canada since 2004.
-We have partnered with Fundraising Direct and Globalfaces Direct.
-Our telefundraising agents will be calling from their call centres in Montreal and Toronto.
+We have partnered with Fundraising Direct and Stratcom.
+Our telefundraising agents will be calling from their call centres in Montreal, Toronto and Vancouver.
 Occasionally, we may call you from other centres or directly from our National Office in Toronto.

 They may contact you to provide updates on our programs, to engage with you about urgent fundraising needs, and to discuss how you can contribute through our Monthly Giving program.
 When speaking with donors over the phone, the fundraisers will be able to provide information that only the donor and UNICEF would know, such as the amount and date of your last donation.